Annual Lopez Island Events

 - The day ends with our spectacular evening fireworks display, presented by the Lopez Community Fireworks Display Committee.
 See our Community Calendar for other activities over the holiday weekend.

-Other holiday happenings include the Preschool Holiday Bazaar the day after the Village Lighting, the annual Lions Club Christmas Ship that brings Santa to Lopez in early December, the annual Thrift Shop Christmas Sale, as well as various craft fairs.
+Other holiday happenings include the Preschool Holiday Bazaar the day after the Village Lighting, the annual Lions Club Christmas Ship that brings Santa to Lopez in early December, the annual Thrift Shop Christmas Sale, the annual Jingle Bell Dinner the day after Thanksgiving, as well as various craft fairs.
 For details on any of these events, visit our Community Calendar.